-Rothamsted Research has applied to Defra to conduct a field trial of Camelina plants that have been genetically modified to produce omega-3 oils that may provide health, environmental and societal benefits.
+Rothamsted Research is conducting a field-based experiment of Camelina plants that have been genetically modified to produce omega-3 oils that may provide health, environmental and societal benefits..

 The open public consultation on this application which was available on the Government (Defra) website is now complete

 Consumption of omega-3 oils, specifically long chain polyunsaturated fatty acids (omega-3 LC-PUFAs), through the consumption of oily fish, e.g. salmon and mackerel, has been linked with improved cardiovascular health and cognitive development.
 (FAO/WHO Expert Consultation on the Risks and Benefits of Fish Consumption 2011).
 The primary dietary sources of these fatty acids are marine fish either wild stocks or farmed fish (aquaculture).
 Fish, like humans, do not produce these oils but rather they accumulate them through the consumption of other marine organisms, e.g. algae, or through fishmeal and fish oil in farmed fish.
 In fact during 2012 around 47% of all fish directly consumed by humans worldwide was produced by fish farming (known as aquaculture), with this figure set to rise in the next few years.